viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

+You can use any robotic arm with Viam.
-Once you configure an arm component, you can move any arm using the standardized arm API.
+Configure it as an arm component.
+Then you can move it using the arm API.

 [Move a robotic arm →](/tutorials/services/accessing-and-moving-robot-arm/)